rapiddweller/rapiddweller-benerator-ce/doc/domains.md

 * **SSNGenerator**: Generates Social Security Numbers

-* **SSNValidator**: Validates Social Security Numbers and can be used as Databene validator and as ConstraintValidator in Java Bean Validation (JSR
+* **SSNValidator**: Validates Social Security Numbers and can be used as Benerator validator and as ConstraintValidator in Java Bean Validation (JSR
   303)